Miners Hospital is a book lover's delight, again.

 Miners Hospital last served as a library in the early 1990s.
 Longtime Parkites recall that time, but the people who moved to Park City during the boom time of the 1990s and later more likely associate Miners Hospital with the occasional community function or the backdrop of photos.
 Herrick Juarez said she has heard stories of the time when Miners Hospital was the city's library.

 Approximately 45 percent of the library's collection was brought to Miners Hospital.
 The selections include children's books, fiction titles and nonfiction works.
 Compact discs and DVDs are also available at Miners Hospital.
-The materials are spread between the basement and the three floors.

 Children's books are in the basement.
 Children's story time will be held in the basement as well.
 There are also children's computer terminals on that level.